DaHoC/trainHOG/Readme.md

 # openCV HOG Trainer

-Example linux program on how to train your custom HOG detecting vector for use with openCV '''hog.setSVMDetector(_descriptor)'''
+Example linux program on how to train your custom HOG detecting vector for use with openCV hog.setSVMDetector(_descriptor)

 ## Information